 The IMRC uses the birthing person or caregiver's place of residence from the hospital records to determine where infant deaths are occurring in the region and to learn if certain areas are experiencing higher rates of infant mortality than others.
-Overall, for the three-year period from 2016 to 2018, Island Health had an infant mortality rate of 3.8 deaths per 1,000 live births.
-This is higher than the provincial rate (3.3 per 1,000 live births) for the same time period.
-There were 24 infant deaths in Island Health in 2016, 21 in 2017 and 27 in 2018.
-The greatest number of deaths for the combined three-year period occurred in the Greater Victoria Local Health Area (LHA), while the highest rate was in Vancouver Island North (9.4 per 1,000 live births).
+Overall, for the three-year period from 2017 to 2019, Island Health had an infant mortality rate of 3.8 deaths per 1,000 live births.
+This is higher than the provincial rate (3.4 per 1,000 live births).

+live births) for the same time period.
+There were 21 infant deaths in Island Health in 2017, 27 in 2018 and 22 in 2019.
+The greatest number of deaths for the combined three-year period occurred in the Greater Victoria Local Health Area (LHA), while the highest rate was in Alberni/Clayoquot (11.6 per 1,000 live births).
 The number of deaths in the Greater Victoria LHA could be inflated as a result of the birthing person or caregiver's giving a temporary address if they are required to travel to Victoria for the birth, as Victoria General Hospital (VGH) offers specialized perinatal services for Island residents.

-The infant mortality rate in the Central and North Island Health Service Delivery Areas (HSDA) increased compared to the previous reporting period (2015-2017).
-Central Island Health Service Delivery Area (HSDA) saw the largest increase, had the highest number of deaths during the 2016 to 2018 time period and the highest infant mortality rate (5.8 per 1,000 live births).
-South Island HSDA saw a decrease in the infant mortality rate (2.6 per 1,000 live births) compared to the previous reporting period (2015-2017) and is below the Island Health rate (3.8 per 1,000 live births) (Figure 1).
+The infant mortality rate in the Central, North and South Island Health Service Delivery Areas (HSDA) remained stable compared to the previous reporting period (2016-2018).
+Central Island Health Service Delivery Area (HSDA) had the highest number of deaths during the 2017 to 2019 time period and the highest infant mortality rate (5.6 per 1,000 live births) and is above the Island Health rate (3.8 per 1,000 live births).
+North Island Health Service Delivery Areas (HSDA) had the second highest infant mortality rate (3.4 per 1,000 live births), followed by South Island Health Service Delivery Areas (HSDA)(2.6 per 1,000 live births) and are both below the Island Health rate (3.8 per 1,000 live births) (Figure 1).